-Source: Housing Demand Survey and Hawai'i Housing Model, 2016.
+Source: Housing Demand Survey and DBEDT Housing Demand 2015-2025.

 IV.
 HOUSING ISSUES

 A set of housing issues associated with the general housing market activity in Hawai'i were selected for special attention in 2016.
 Those included the impact of the military on housing in Hawai'i, the impact of the visitor industry on residential housing, homelessness as a housing issue, and descriptive information on housing for persons with special needs.